 How to apply

 The program is open to college undergraduates and to exceptional high school students.
 Students who graduate from high school in 2015 should apply as high school interns.
 Participants must be US citizens or permanent residents.
-Experience with programming or statistical packages is required.
-You do not need to be a Johns Hopkins University student to apply, and applications from students at other universities are encouraged; however, housing is not provided by the program.
+You do not need to be a Johns Hopkins University student to apply, and applications from students at other universities are encouraged.